 Prospects will always have objections, no matter how good your products or services are.
 But you can overcome objections by sharing stories that address those specific concerns.

-For example, if a prospect is worried about price, share and sell with a story about how another customer saved money by using your product.
+For example, if a prospect worries about price, share and sell with a story about how another customer saved money using your product.